-Even if you have no religion, Interfaith Week, provides an opportunity to explore religion and sacred spaces in Bradford.
-In lockdown, or with limited physical access to buildings, it is still possible to visit many sacred spaces through accessing virtual tours.
+Even if you have no religion, Interfaith Week, provides an opportunity to explore religion and sacred spaces in Bradford, either by visiting a place of worship or through accessing virtual tours.
 This is a link to the Bradford Cathedral 360 degree, virtual tour.
 It is a good place to start Virtual Tour.